Destiny 2 best PvP weapons for Crucible, Trials of Osiris, & Iron Banner (Season of the Witch)

 Click to enlarge

-Better still, the perk Cranial Spike means that the more accurate you are, the more accurate you can get.
+Better still, the perk Cranial Spike means that the more accurate you are, the more accurate the weapon becomes.
 Precision hits increase the weapon's target acquisition and range, which makes racking up multiple kills much easier.

 Jotunn, Cloudstrike, Matador 64, and the Ikelos SMG